 bid proposals, environmental impact statements, or property descriptions.

-at construction sites.
+are followed at construction sites.

 Other civil engineers work in design, construction, research, and teaching.
 Civil